-In collaboration with Ina Hagen, the Index Teen Advisory Board (ITAB), Index Foundation, and Emmeli Person Index curator and producer.
-To all the Gods… was a performative city walk, which staged actions, interventions, and observations generated through a discursive five month engagement with the Index Teen Advisory Board a year long, paid, educational and institutional advisory project run by Index, through which seven 15-20 year olds provide feedback and critique on the curatorial program.
+In collaboration with Ina Hagen the Index Teen Advisory Board (ITAB), Index Foundation, and Index curator and producer Emmeli Person, To all the Gods… was a performative city walk, which staged actions, interventions, and observations generated through a discursive five month engagement with the Index Teen Advisory Board a year long, paid, educational and institutional advisory project run by Index, through which eight 15-20 year olds provide feedback and critique on the curatorial program.

 Between February and June Hagen and Archer instigated a number of exercises and conversations with the group, ultimately inviting propositions and interventions from the ITAB members to observe and temporarily re-code behaviour in public spaces in the city.